View Document Text

 Item 18 – Financial Information

-Neither Essex Financial, nor its management, have any adverse financial situations that would reasonably impair the
+Neither Essex Financial, nor its management, have any adverse financial situations that would reasonably impair

-be performed six months or more in the future.
+for services to be performed six months or more in the future.

 Essex Financial Services, Inc.